Philosophy & Vision

 -

 I am inspired by the fluid dreamscapes present in the surrealist movement, namely in the works by Salvador Dali.
 I have long since admired Dali’s 1944 surrealist piece 'Dream, Caused by the Flight of a Bee (Around a Pomegranate a Second Before Awakening)'.
-It encapsulates some of Dali's ideas on the nature of the subconscious mind, and hints to the mysterious relationship between dreams and waking reality.
+It speaks to some of Dali's ideas on the nature of the subconscious mind, and to the alluring and mystical relationship between dreams and waking reality.

-I have discovered new avenues of curiosity through many books with highlights including The Book by Alan Watts, The Untethered Soul by Michael Singer, Cultivating Spiritual Maturity by Lalitha Thomas, When The Body Says No by Gabor Mate & The Body Keeps The Score by Bessel van der Kolk.
+The Book by Alan Watts, The Untethered Soul by Michael Singer, Cultivating Spiritual Maturity by Lalitha Thomas, When The Body Says No by Gabor Mate & Conscious Uncoupling by Katherine Woodward Thomas.